dtm2451/dittoSeq/README.md

 *For a description of how to use the Demuxlet import functions, click [here](Demuxlet-Vignette)*

-Package includes various helper and plotting functions for working with RNAseq data analyzed in other packages; Seurat for single-cell RNAseq data, DESeq for bulk RNAseq data.
+Package includes various helper and plotting functions for working with RNAseq data analyzed in other packages; Seurat (v2 or v3) for single-cell RNAseq data, DESeq for bulk RNAseq data.
 Additionally, contains import functions for [Demuxlet](https://github.com/statgen/demuxlet) cell annotations as Mux-seq datasets often consist of side-by-side bulk and single-cell RNAseq.

 All plotting functions spit out easy-to-read, color blind friendly, ggplot plots upon minimal coding input for your daily analysis needs, and they also allow sufficient manipulations to provide for out-of-the-box submission-quality figures.

-In addition to significantly extending visualization functionality of the widely used Seurat package for single cell RNAseq data, the package allows generation of similar figures from bulk RNA sequencing data.
+In addition to extending visualization functionality of the widely used Seurat package for single cell RNAseq data, the package allows generation of similar figures from bulk RNA sequencing data.
 Thus, it enables analysis of single cell and bulk data side-by-side.

 NOTE: I use this package daily, and am constantly coming up with new ideas for tweaks and additional utility myself.
-To report errors, give feedback, or suggest new features, you can do so either through [github](https://github.com/dtm2451/DittoSeq), or by email at <daniel.bunis@ucsf.edu>.
+To report errors, give feedback, or suggest new features, you can do so either through [github](https://github.com/dtm2451/DittoSeq/issues), or by email at <daniel.bunis@ucsf.edu>.

 ## Color blindness friendliness: